vis81/tof_imager_ros/README.md

 ## Implementation details

 * ```tof_imager_publisher```: This executable uses the [vl53l5cx_python](https://github.com/Abstract-Horizon/vl53l5cx_python/tree/main) library to access sensor data (for both sensors) over I2C.
 Distance measurements from the sensor are converted to [Pointcloud2](https://docs.ros2.org/foxy/api/sensor_msgs/msg/PointCloud.html) messages which are published periodically using a timer to the ```/pointcloud``` topic.
+Additionally, the point cloud data can also be streamed via OSC (Open Sound Control) when enabled.
 The sensor works in 8x8 and 4x4 modes, with the resolution of 8x8 as default.
 This implementation is designed as a lifecycle component and can be run individually as well.

 * ```tof_imager_launch.py```: This is the launch file that launches ```tof_imager_publisher``` as a  lifecycle node, loads its parameters, and then configures the sensor.
 The lifecycle node is first initialized, and then set to 'configure' from the launch file.
 The user then needs to activate the lifecycle node from a separate terminal.